 Another major trend we’ll be seeing all around the globe are sequel weddings.
 Couples who had big plans for their wedding day but were forced to downsize are now choosing to throw two-part weddings – one smaller, more intimate gathering at a smaller venue, and then a big celebration at a luxurious wedding venue complete with opulent decor –once the situation calms down, of course.

 After months of social distancing, couples in countries such as Australia are already booking luxe Sydney wedding venues for their second wedding celebration – some indoors, some at the beach, and some even on the open seas.
+So do some research to find out more about the cost of a destination wedding.
 Soon-to-be-married couples from the U.S. are following suit, which is evident in the number of venues that have been booked for the upcoming year.
 The pandemic may have interfered with many couples’ plans, but that won’t stop them from going big and bold once they have the freedom to do so.

 Thinking locally and sustainably